khaled1000emad/Pizzarea-Store/README.md

 # Pizzarea-Store
 This is a simple-functionality website which is connected to a database, admin account which can delete users, login &amp; register functions.
-Some fumctionalities are hard-coded and that is because i needed to enforce my php, mysql, js and ddatabase skills but not my frontend xd.
+Some functionalities are hard-coded and that is because i needed to enforce my php, mysql, js and database skills but not my frontend skills xd.

 Login Panel: